Annealed Leap-Point Sampler for Multimodal Target Distributions: Applications of ALPS

 \section{Applications of ALPS}

-This section contains two empirical studies for ALPS.
-The first example is a synthetic example featuring a complex, 20-dimensional target distribution featuring highly-skewed modes that have differing scales.
-Due to its synthetic nature we can compare ALPS' performance to benchmark algorithms.
-The second example demonstrates the practicality of ALPS on a real-world data application from an SUR model in economics \cite{Zellner1962}.
-It is only relatively recently that SUR models have been identified as having issues with multimodality \cite{Drton2004, Sundberg2010}.
-We show that ALPS performs well on the bimodal example from \cite{Drton2004} as well as on a fifteen-dimensional financial dataset \cite{Grunfeld1958} that was not previously known to exhibit multimodality.
+This section contains three empirical studies for ALPS.
+The first is a synthetic example involving a complex, twenty-dimensional target distribution featuring a mixture of highly-skewed components that have differing scales.
+Due to its synthetic nature we can compare the performance of ALPS against benchmark algorithms, since the number of modes and their locations are known.
+The second example demonstrates the practicality of ALPS on a real-world data application from an SUR model in economics \citep{Zellner1962}.
+It is only relatively recently that SUR models have been identified as having issues with multimodality \citep{Drton2004, Sundberg2010}.
+We show that ALPS performs well on the bimodal example from \cite{Drton2004} as well as on a fifteen-dimensional financial dataset \citep{Grunfeld1958} that was not previously known to exhibit multimodality.
+Finally, the third example illustrates another application of ALPS on a real-world data problem, with a spectral density model for analytical chemistry \citep{Ritter1994,Moores2016raman}.
+Full R source code for all applications is included in the web-based supporting materials.